-Problem sets are to be submitted on Quercus by 10 am (EDT/EST) on the

-Monday following the assignment.
-(See separate file with upload instructions.)
+Problem sets are to be submitted on Quercus by 10 am (EDT/EST) on the Monday following the assignment.
+The term paper is to be submitted on Quercus by noon on Dec 2.
+(See separate files with upload instructions and guidelines for term papers.)